RustGrid/rustgrid-agent/README.md

 rustgrid-agent watch --once
 ```

-Connects one tenant-scoped worker, heartbeats it, and executes runs explicitly
-assigned to that worker across all tenant projects. `--interval` controls the
+Consumes assigned runs across all authorized tenant projects, up to
-delay in seconds after each poll and defaults to 15. `--once` performs one
+`max_concurrency`. `--interval` controls the empty-queue wait and defaults to 15
+seconds. `--once` performs one reconciliation cycle, requires
-assigned-run reconciliation and exits, which is useful for schedulers and smoke
+`max_concurrency=1`, and is useful for schedulers and smoke tests.
+Unlike
-tests.
-A failed ticket is reported and watch mode continues to the next assignment.

-Multiple worker processes must use distinct worker credentials and workspace
-roots.
-A `serve` process can execute up to `max_concurrency` runs when each run
-uses its own Docker Sandbox.
+`serve`, `watch` does not enforce the production executor preflight.

 ### `serve`